phuonganhcorn/Code-Generation/README.md

 ### 1. Overview

-- The objective of this project is to construct a model for generating code snippets based on existing text generation models. **_What sets this model apart from others in the text generation domain is its primary focus on producing a high-quality dataset with AI/ML model_**.
+- The objective of this project is to construct a model for generating code snippets based on existing text generation models. **_What sets this model apart from others in the text generation domain is its primary focus on producing a high-quality dataset by using AI/ML model_**.
+(This will decrease the manual work required by actual humans.)
 While other models primarily concentrate on developing question-answering mechanisms, this model prioritizes the creation of a dataset with superior quality.

 - The dataset generated from this project can be utilized for larger-scale projects such as building chatbots, reinforcement learning-based language models, and more.